Farewell to a turbulent 2019, expect 2020 to be even uglier

 I guess a few catch phrases or far too overly repeated words stood out in 2019.
 Russia collusion.
 Mueller.
 Impeachment.
 Whistleblower.
 Blue wave.
 Expect to hear some of those word repeated throughout 2020.
 That’s because the next presidential election is now only 11 months away.

 Yep, it was the year where Democrats investigated, investigated and investigated a duly-elected president in an attempt to overturn the results of the 2016 presidential election.
-And how were Democrats awarded for their never-ending investigations?
-Well, Virginia-side voters gave them majority control of the state House, Senate and governor’s mansion.
+Also in 2019, Virginia-side voters gave Democrats majority control of the state House, Senate and governor’s mansion.

 Maybe the state of Virginia will now launch its own investigation into Trump.
 Why not?
 These are, after all, strange days that we are living in.